ciberado/git-workshop/150-ammending-commits.md

-# Alice: ammending commits
+# Alice: amending commits

-In this laboratory, our best writer will make some changes, but simplifying the log before merging her working branch with `main` to avoid generating noise.
+It is easy to realize there was an error just a second after commiting some files.
+Here, Alice will correct one of such mistakes.

 ## Concepts and commands

 - [x] History clarity
 - [x] `--amend`

-## Lab: ammend
+## Lab: amend

 * She starts by reaching her working area